2021 Masters Betting Trends and Handicapping Advice

 One would think that being ranked as the world’s “best” golfer would translate into success at one of the most prestigious tournaments on the golf calendar.
 However, that has been far from the case.
 Since 2005, only two players have won The Masters as the No. 1-ranked golfer in the world.
 Tigers Woods did it in 2005, and Dustin Johnson did it last year.
 Johnson has not since relinquished the hold on that top ranking, so it’ll be interesting to see if he can not only defy one trend – nobody ever wins back-to-back Masters, but this trend as well.

 Coming into the Masters in peak form will only help your chances of winning the Green Jacket, but finding the winner’s circle the week prior to the tournament doesn’t bode well for your chances.
 In the history of the Masters, there have been only five players who have won the Masters after winning the week prior.
 The last golfer to accomplish the double was Phil Mickelson in 2006 when he won the BellSouth Classic before winning his second Green Jacket.

-Nine out of the last 10 Masters Champions have posted a Top-10 result earlier in the season.
+Nine of the last 10 Masters winners have had a top-six finish in a major in the last two seasons.

 So, with that said, who is the golfer that fits the mold the best?
 Well, that would be 22-year-old Sungjae Im.
 Im finished second at last year’s Masters and is a winner of the 2020 Honda Classic before finishing with a T10 there this year.
 He’s also got a Top-5 finish at the Sentry Tournament of Champions this season and is priced at odds greater than +1600.